 With the advent of Big Data technologies like Hadoop, there has been a major disruption in the information management industry.
 The excitement around it is not only about the three Vs – volume, velocity and variety – of data but also the ability to provide a single platform to serve all data needs across an organization.
 This single platform is called the Data Lake.
 The goal of a data lake initiative is to ingest data from all known systems within an enterprise and store it in this central platform to meet enterprise-wide analytical needs.

 However, a few years back Gartner warned that a large percentage of data lake initiatives have failed or will fail – becoming more of a data swamp than a data lake.
 How do we prevent this?
-We have teamed up with one of our partners, Clarity Insights, to discuss the data challenges enterprises face, what caused data lakes to become swamps, discuss the characteristics of a robust data ingestion framework and how it can help make the data lake more agile.
-We have partnered with Clarity Insights on multiple customer engagements to build these robust ingestion and transformation frameworks to build their enterprise data lake solution.
+We have teamed up with one of our partners, Accenture, to discuss the data challenges enterprises face, what caused data lakes to become swamps, discuss the characteristics of a robust data ingestion framework and how it can help make the data lake more agile.
+We have partnered with Accenture Insights on multiple customer engagements to build these robust ingestion and transformation frameworks to build their enterprise data lake solution.

 Hadoop and Data Lakes now.